 Kuala Lumpur, Malaysia

 DigiPen is teaming up with The One Academy, located in the Kuala Lumpur metropolitan area, to bring five academic programs in computer science and game design to meet Malaysia’s demand for creative, highly competent developers and designers.
 These programs include our BA in Game Design, BS in Computer Science and Game Design, and BS in Computer Science in Real-Time Interactive Simulation degree programs.
-Graduates of these three-year programs, taught by experienced DigiPen faculty, will be well positioned to take advantage of the country’s growing reputation as one of Southeast Asia’s animation and game development hubs.
+Graduates of these four-year programs, taught by experienced DigiPen faculty, will be well positioned to take advantage of the country’s growing reputation as one of Southeast Asia’s animation and game development hubs.

 Riyadh, Kingdom of Saudi Arabia